 Marketing gluten-free items to people, especially in a restaurant setting where cross-contamination is inevitable, without an allergy seems to invalidate the legitimacy of gluten-free options for those living with a gluten allergy.
 It appears to be an uneducated decision driven by the media and the fad that going gluten-free is perceived to be.
 Gluten-free labels on food have morphed into a kind of “healthy” stamp of approval for items that perhaps once had gluten, like a cake mix, or foods that never had gluten in them to begin with.
 Gluten-free does not necessarily mean healthy.
 In most all cases it doesn’t mean healthy at all.
 All it means is that it’s free of proteins that contain gluten.
 A box of gluten-free sugary cereal is just as unhealthy as a regular box of sugary cereal and gluten-free bread is still an unhealthy carb.
 Sorry.

 The gluten free diet has been ridiculed, discounted and I would even say glamorized.
 I believe this ignorance comes from a lack of education about food, health in general and what it means to truly care for our bodies.
 If we don’t take our own health seriously, it’s easier to find something to poke fun at when it comes to “new” diets we don’t understand.
-Gluten allergies are not new.
-Many people say we’ve been eating bread for centuries as an attempt to discredit going gluten free, and yes, we have.
-It’s also true that we’ve been suffering from the ailments gluten causes for centuries and now we have a solution, not a cure, but a way to manage.

 You can learn more about gluten and those suffering with Celiac Disease at www.celiac.org.